-During the years ended December 31, 2021 and 2020, the Center and subsidiaries received cash payments of \$827,443 and \$12,115,950, respectively, from the PRF.
-Payments from the PRF are not loans and, and therefore, they are not subject to repayment.
-However, as a condition to receiving distributions, providers must agree to certain terms and conditions, including, among other things, that the funds are being used for lost revenues and unreimbursed COVID-related costs as defined by the U.S. Department of Health and Human Services ("HHS").
-All recipients of PRF payments are required to comply with reporting requirements described in the terms and conditions determined by HHS.
-Because PRF payments are conditional upon having incurred health care-related expenses or lost revenues that are attributable to COVID-19, and because noncompliance with the terms and conditions is grounds for recoupment by the HHS of some or all of the payments, PRF payments are recorded as conditional contributions.
+During the years ended December 31, 2022 and 2021, the Center and subsidiaries received cash payments of \$11,983 and \$827,443, respectively, from the PRF.
+In addition, during the year ended December 31, 2022, the Center received a \$718,727 cash payment from the U.S. Federal Emergency Management Agency ("FEMA").
+Payments from the PRF and FEMA are not loans, and therefore, they are not subject to repayment.
+However, as a condition to receiving distributions, providers must agree to certain terms and conditions, including, among other things, that the PFR funds are being used for lost revenues and unreimbursed COVID-19 related costs as defined by the U.S. Department of Health and Human Services ("HHS"), and the FEMA funds are used for COVID-19 related expenses.
+All recipients of PRF and FEMA payments are required to comply with reporting requirements described in the terms and conditions determined by HHS and FEMA.
+Because PRF payments are conditional upon having incurred health carerelated expenses or lost revenues that are attributable to COVID-19 and FEMA payments are conditional upon having incurred health-care related expenses attributable to COVID-19 incurred in 2020, and because noncompliance with the terms and conditions is grounds for recoupment by the HHS and FEMA of some or all of the payments, PRF and FEMA payments are recorded as conditional contributions.
 Contribution revenue is recognized to the extent that health care-related expenses or lost revenues have been incurred and not reimbursed from other sources.
-During the years ended December 31, 2021 and 2020, the Center recognized grant income in its consolidated statements of operations and changes in net assets for the full amount of the cash payments received.
+During the years ended December 31, 2022 and 2021, the Center recognized grant income in its consolidated statements of operations and changes in net assets for the full amount of the cash payments received.